-- UU Conferences and Events: In addition to the Mosaic Makers Conference, regular anti-racism / racial justice gatherings are held in the Southeast District and the Joseph Priestley, Metro New York, Mountain Desert, and Clara Barton/Mass Bay Districts.
+- UU Conferences and Events: In addition to the Mosaic Makers Conference, regular anti-racism / racial justice gatherings are held in the Midamerica, Southern, Central East, and New England Regions.
 Diverse & Revolutionary UU Multicultural Ministries (DRUUMM) and UU Allies for Racial Equity also hold regular events and gatherings.

 - Living Legacy Pilgrimage: A week-long journey through Mississippi and Alabama to visit sites and veterans of the Civil Rights Movement, laying the groundwork for deepening one’s commitment to work on issues of race, oppression, and injustice within Unitarian Universalism.